mariozaizar/dotfiles/README.md

 ### Uninstall

 *Important!* This is not fully implemented.
 But at least you will see how to restore the original files by removing the `*.old` extension.
-You can try to see which are the files by: `find ~ -name "*.old"`

     $ rake uninstall

-This is the current list:
+This is the current list of files:

     ~/.bash_aliases
     ~/.bash_completion